tbielawa/atomic-enterprise-training/eap-latest-setup.md

 More information on these configuration settings (and other identity providers) can be found here:

     http://docs.openshift.org/latest/admin_guide/configuring_authentication.html#HTPasswdPasswordIdentityProvider

+Configuring `htpasswd_auth` would have been handled automatically for *joe* and *alice* if we had added values like the following to the `[OSEv3:vars]` section of our inventory file:

+    [OSEv3:vars]

+    openshift_master_identity_providers=[{'name': 'htpasswd_auth', 'login': 'true', 'challenge': 'true', 'kind': 'HTPasswdPasswordIdentityProvider', 'filename': '/etc/origin/master/htpasswd'}] openshift_master_htpasswd_users={'joe': '$apr1$TbzjxAFi$P7zyfMd6CrVxZweYlJIYh0', 'alice': '$apr1$V3BkGf/h$sgY5w9aJ6mHDHozSnwGL9.'}

+Which effectively handles running the steps described above for you.

 ### A Project for Everything
 Atomic Enterprise (AE) has a concept of "projects" to contain a number of